Treasure Island Nature Reserve

 Traditional Medicinal Plants

 The Fijian people remain reliant on traditional natural medicine approaches and medicinal plants are always a first choice for treatment before turning to modern medicine.
 Fiji abounds with reports of the incredible successes of traditional medicinal approaches.
 One story sent the international popularity of traditional Fijian medicine soaring!
 In 2015 Waisake Naholo, a Fijian playing for New Zealand, suffered a broken leg during a match against Argentina, ruling him out of the squad for the upcoming World Cup.
-Naholo refused to give in and traveled to Fiji to visit his uncle from Nadroumai for traditional treatment.
+Naholo refused to give in and travelled to Fiji to visit his uncle from Nadroumai for traditional treatment.
 Following treatment which involved kawakawarau leaves being applied to the injured leg for a number of days, Naholo was able to return to the game fit and healthy.
 He credits the special healing talents of his family and the leaves from this village with his ability to play in the World Cup.

-On Treasure we grow various medicinal plants and herbs, many of which are utilized by our staff!
+On Treasure we grow various medicinal plants and herbs, many of which are utilised by our staff!
 We also hold regular Herbal Medicine Talks to share this traditional knowledge with visitors to our island.
 This is one of many ancient practices passed down through generations that contribute to the rich cultural heritage of Fiji.

 Native Revegetation Programme